Overview

 Elective Courses: 12 units

 Students select 12 units from the courses listed below.
 At least 9 units must be at the 300 level or higher.
-At most 6 units may be drawn from Ling 499, Ling 500, and cross-listed courses that are not home-based in the Linguistics program.
+At most 6 units may be drawn from Ling 499, and Ling 500 courses that are not home-based in the Linguistics program.

 Code |